Protecting your operations with secure safety engineering systems

 Essential to any integrated building management system is a fully functioning business continuity plan.
 Safety engineering is critical in emergency systems design, forming a central part of any infrastructure.

 Fire rated cables and components are fundamental to the successful, reliable and continued operation of your systems in the event of a fire.

 Cable fire performance can be assessed for either: Fire resistance or Fire reaction.
-Both types of testing offer distinct indictors of performance in a fire scenario.
-The first is focused on the cable’s ability to resist fire and remain operable, often for a defined period of time, enabling the safe evacuation of occupants.
+Both types of testing offer distinct indicators of performance in a fire scenario.
+The first is focused on the cable’s ability to resist fire and remain operable, often for a defined period, enabling the safe evacuation of occupants.

 The second is focused on the cables’ reaction characteristics when exposed directly to a flame.
-Measurement of flame spread, flaming droplets, which can activate secondary fires, acid gas and smoke emissions, which may impair occupants, are key to the classification of fire performance.
+Measurement of flame spread, flaming droplets, which can activate secondary fires, and acid gas and smoke emissions, which may impair occupants, are key to the classification of fire performance.
 The Construction Products Regulation defines reaction to fire testing.
 Compliance or classification is denoted by the CE or UKCA marking scale, with classification running from Aca to Fca.

-Fire performance cable challenges
+Fire performance challenges

-1. Fire safety engineering systems
+1. Safety engineering systems

 Asset protection is critical in a fire scenario.
 Cabling infrastructures work to connect all essential components so that power, data or information can be energised, transmitted or recorded.
 In all modern buildings, including all those of an industrial, commercial or domestic nature, a host of cable products and types will be used to connect or operate various applications.

 Some applications pose higher safety risks than others, and it is with this in mind that fire safety engineered systems are implemented to safeguard against or minimise impact risk.